aedanli/Sorting_algorithms/README.md

 # Sorting_algorithms
 Visualization of various sorting algorithms (e.g. bubble sort, insertion sort) on a randomized matrix of RGB values.
 Can also input your own image.
+Code is organized by a variety of functions.

+Note that images are sorted by perceived brightness using the following equation on the RGB values of each pixel:

+pixel_Brightness = sqrt(0.299*(pixel_Rvalue).^2 + 0.587*(pixel_Gvalue).^2 + 0.114*(pixel_Bvalue).^2);

 To run, navigate to the sort_select file in your MATLAB directory.